deathworlders/online/content/book/deathworlders/chapter-38-paroxysm.md

 “Sounds nice,” Julian agreed, and caught Allison’s faintly incredulous expression.
 “What?”

 “...Nothing.
-Just...
-When did you ever have a spa day?
+Just...When did you ever have a spa day?
 I’m used to you cutting down trees and trapping beavers.
 I didn’t think they’ld be your style.”

 “Uh, never,” Julian conceded.
 “But they must be nice or people wouldn’t do them.”